Find out about CAAT Thailand Drone Registration

 Can FEIC help with the drone registration process?

-Yes, we also offer a service to help register your drone with CAAT and NBTC on your behalf.
+Yes, we also offer a service to help register your drone with CAAT and NBTC.
 You can purchase this service after applying for your drone insurance.

 If you have any other questions you may send queries to our Thailand team at: [email protected]